nextg-wireless/training-5g/docs/source/index.rst

 O-RAN is Open RAN as defined by O-RAN ALLIANCE, which is a worldwide community of mobile network operators, vendors, and research & academic institutions.
 "`O-RAN ALLIANCE's mission <https://www.o-ran.org/about>` is to re-shape the RAN industry towards more intelligent, open, virtualized and fully interoperable mobile networks."

-* Founded by AT&T, China Mobile, Deutsche Telekom, NTT DOCOMO and Orange in Feb 2018

-* Based on two core principles: Openness, Intelligence

-* Flexibility by design

-    * Open interfaces and APIs

 What is OAI?
 ~~~~~~~~~~~~